shader-slang/shader-slang.github.io/docs/coming-from-hlsl.md

 Due to this difference, some casting issues may appear as errors while migrating your HLSL shaders to Slang.

+### SPIR-V target specific functionalities
+When you target SPIR-V, there are a few things that the user may want to know.
+Please check the [Slang User's Guide](https://shader-slang.com/slang/user-guide/spirv-target-specific.html) for more details.

 ## Debugging and Performance Tips